About Voices In the Wood

 In addition to the concert performances, the project events included masterclasses, lessons and coachings, recording sessions, a Double Reed Day, bassoon ensemble, Sasha’s faculty recital, and even a bassoon repair class given by Kathleen!
 We all had a marvelous time playing together, and at the end of the event we found ourselves wondering how we could meet up annually between sessions of GPBC.
 Sasha proposed that we get together in January 2023 for some “Bluegrass Bassoon” in a studio, and so the seeds of “New Paths in Old Woods,” Voices In the Wood’s first album, were sown.

-We continue to grow by adding our newest member, Patty Fagan-Miller, and inviting guests to join us on our musical journey, and we’re already in the planning stages for our next exciting recording project!
+We continue to grow and invite guests to join us on our musical journey, and we’re already in the planning stages for our next exciting recording project!